 How to transfer Pokémon from Pokémon Go to Pokémon Home and Pokémon Sword and Shield

-The most recent functionality for Pokémon Home, finally added in November 2020, is the ability to transfer Pokémon to Home from Pokémon Go, and therefore all the way from Go, to Home, to the Switch games Pokémon Sword and Shield.
+The ability to transfer Pokémon to Home from Pokémon Go - and therefore all the way from Go, to Home, to Pokémon Sword and Shield - was added in November 2020.

 This involves a new feature in Pokémon Go called the Go Transporter, and there are some limits on how often you can use it without spending Poké Coins, depending on the Pokémon you want to transfer.
 Here's how it all works, from Go to Home and Home to Sword and Shield.